-There are many different forms of detox and length of stays.
-Withdrawal is a part of the detox and varies among individuals depending on the drug used and the length.
+There are many different forms of detox and length of stay.
+Withdrawal is a part of the detox and varies among individuals depending on the drug used and the size.
 Withdrawal symptoms can affect a person physically, mentally, or emotionally.
-Going through withdrawal is a difficult process and is dealt with in many effective ways.
+Going through withdrawal is a complex process and is dealt with in many practical ways.

 Physical activity has numerous health benefits for people recovering from a substance use disorder.
 Regular exercise can reduce stress, increase self-confidence, improve both physical and mental health, but can you exercise during the drug detox process?
-Yes, it actually helps and lessens withdrawal symptoms and start to immediately reverse the physical and mental harm done while in active addiction.
-But the exercise should be very light and not intensive because your body is regulating itself from the drug abuse during this time.
+Yes, it helps and lessens withdrawal symptoms and immediately reverses the physical and psychological harm done while in active addiction.
+But the exercise should be very light and not intensive because your body is regulating itself from drug abuse during this time.

 Exercise is Great for Your Body